Mela User Guide

 DC Blocker

-The DC Blocker module removes the DC offset from the input audio signal.
-Processes like ring modulation or asymmetric distortion can introduce a DC component to the audio signal, use this module to filter it out.
+The DC Blocker module removes DC offset from audio.
+Processes such as ring modulation or asymmetric distortion can introduce a DC component, which this module filters out.

 Frequency

-The graph provides a visual indication of the magnitude of the DC component present in the input audio signal.
-If the dashed line is visible, it means there is some DC offset in the signal.
-Otherwise, the module is not required and can be removed.
+The graph visualises the magnitude of any DC component in the audio.
+If the dashed line is visible, a DC offset is present.
+If not, the module is unnecessary and can be removed.

 Released on Jul 19, 2023 as part of Collection 2.